krzysztofzuraw/blog/src/posts/2016-07-16-contracts.md

 Inside this code, I check whether provided query is a string or not.
 In `ExternalAPIPort` which inherits from previously defined I have to call super for `ExternalAPIPortMetaclass` search method.
 Thanks to that I can make a validation of query.
-Right after that I simply return search query.
+Right after that I return search query.

-What I don't like there is fact that I need to add additional line of code inside `ExternalAPIPort.search` with `super` just for checking contract which can trick others.
+What I don't like there is fact that I need to add additional line of code inside `ExternalAPIPort.search` with `super` for checking contract which can trick others.
 That's why I think that metaclasses and contracts are two different topic besides that they have some pieces in common (both are designed for telling: here I make contract that you